Victorian Railways box vans: V/Line Passenger (1995-current)

 The "V/LINE" logo was updated in 2000 to a flowing, italicised "V/Line", and the new logo was applied only to D335.

-In December 2010,vans 302, 324 and 335 were transferred to Newport Workshops for long-term storage.
+In December 2010, vans 302, 324 and 335 were transferred to Newport Workshops for long-term storage.

 In 2015, van 339 was refurbished at Southern Shorthaul Railroad's Bendigo workshops, and it re-entered service in August that year.
 It and D322 are still used on occasion, but for the most part they are stored at Bank Sidings, just north of Southern Cross Station.
 Both vans are still in the post-1995 red livery with capital letters for the V/LINE logo.

 Other operators and preservation

 When V/Line was split into Passenger and Freight companies in 1995, some wagons went to each.
-When V/Line Freight was subsequently onsold to RailAmerica, that purchase included D vans 351-357 and 359-361, along with VZTX wagons 13-20.
+When V/Line Freight was subsequently onsold to RailAmerica, that purchase included D vans 351-357 and 359–361, along with VZTX wagons 13–20.

 Otherwise, a handful of wagons were sold either into private ownership or to preservation organisations.

-When West Coast Railway wound up in 2004 the vans were distributed, and D319 spent time in private ownership.
+When West Coast Railway wound up in 2004, the vans were distributed, and D319 spent time in private ownership.
 It was handed over to Seymour Rail Heritage Centre around 2007, painted in Victorian Railways blue and fitted with a generator set (similar to its predecessor BP98) for use on heritage trains radiating from Seymour.
 Its first run in the new scheme was the last run of the broad gauge Spirit of Progress from Melbourne to Albury, though it did not have the gold stripes applied as the repainting had only been completed the previous night.

 707 Operations obtained D317, now in storage at Newport Workshops, and D318 which ended up with 707 Operations in a livery similar to the R Class locomotive tender.

 The Australian Railway Historical Society claimed D340, and this van was stored at the Newport paint shop with markings indicating its future.
 To date, it has not been placed on display in the museum due to a severe lack of space.

 Steamrail Victoria obtained D341.
-As of 2009 it was marked with large white crosses indicating that it was due to be scrapped in the Rotten Road purge in that year, undertaken to make way for additional Metro Trains Melbourne sidings.
-However the van was salvaged and is now the southernmost vehicle stabled on the new Rotten Road.
+As of 2009, it was marked with large white crosses indicating that it was due to be scrapped in the Rotten Road purge in that year, undertaken to make way for additional Metro Trains Melbourne sidings.
+However, the van was salvaged and is now the southernmost vehicle stabled on the new Rotten Road.

 Van BP97 was allocated to the South Gippsland Railway until 2016, and it is now allocated to the Yarra Valley Railway.

+By 18 March 2025, D vans 302, 322, 324, 335, 339 and DN403 were officially removed from the V/Line rolling stock register.